yoguy12345/Getout/README.md

 # Getout
 Get out of the maze.
-The AI is targeting you.dundun
+The AI is targeting you.